AI Master’s: Building Ontario’s Ecosystem

-Students and alumni* have access to Vector’s Digital Talent Hub.
+- Create a Profile on the Vector Digital Talent Hub.
 The platform features internship and full-time roles from over 50 organizations including Vector industry sponsors, health partners, universities and start ups.
 Users can browse and apply to AI job postings, set up automated job alerts, and upload their profile details for employers to contact them regarding career opportunities.

 *including students and graduates from Vector-recognized programs, recipients of the Vector Scholarship in Artificial Intelligence, as well as researchers affiliated with Vector Faculty Members and Faculty Affiliates.

 AI Master’s Summit & Career Fair (September 2019, Toronto): At this inaugural event, over 300 master’s students from 30 programs across Ontario had the opportunity to meet with 18 of Vector’s sponsors to learn more about career opportunities in AI and make meaningful connections with one another.
 Photographer: Calyssa Lorraine

 The Vector Institute has been tasked with supporting Ontario’s growing AI eco-system including the goal of accelerating the number of artificial intelligence (AI)-related master’s graduates.
 To achieve this goal, universities with expertise in AI-related areas are invited to expand or enhance relevant existing master’s programs or create new AI-related programs to: